 - How can the US Embassy or Consulate assist me while I am abroad?
 U.S. consular officers assist Americans who encounter serious legal, medical, or financial difficulties.
 Although consular officers cannot act as your legal counsel or representative, they can provide the names of local attorneys and doctors, provide loans to destitute Americans, and provide information about dangerous conditions affecting your overseas travel or residence.
 Consular officers also perform non-emergency services, helping Americans with absentee voting, selective service registration, receiving federal benefits, and filing U.S. tax forms.
 Consular officers can notarize documents, issue passports, and register American children born abroad.
 Most embassies and consulates have web sites with more information.

-All information on this page is subject to change at any time without notice.
-It is important that you monitor this page throughout the pre-departure period for updated information and links.
+All information on this page, or linked from this page, is subject to change without notice.
+Monitor this page for updates throughout the pre-departure period.

 |MIP FORMS||UCC FORMS & OTHER INFORMATION||IMMIGRATION & GOVERNMENTAL INFO||GENERAL STUDENT LIFE INFO & RESOURCES|

-Use the Look Ahead feature in your on-line Degree Audit to determine how a prospective prospective Marist course will "count."
+How to use the "LOOK AHEAD" feature in your on-line DEGREEWORKS AUDIT to determine how a prospective prospective Marist course will "count."

 UCC STUDY ABROAD MAIN PAGE click on VISITING US AND NON-EU Student

-US DEPT. OF STATE US passport application/renewal instructions and forms; travel warnings; travel advice; registration with US embassies abroad
+US DEPT. OF STATE Alerts & Warnings; US passport application/renewal instructions, forms; travel advice; registration with US embassies abroad (STEP)

 STA TRAVEL LINKS TO EUROPE RAIL PASSES; TRAVEL INSURANCE; INTERNATIONAL STUDENT ID CARD; HOSTELS INFORMATION